iskvezhich/bnb/README.md

 # Bnb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.
+This project base was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.
+The project is a copy of Fafnur/Barinb (https://github.com/fafnur/barinb) project.
+Was duplicated for learning Angular best practices.

 ## Development server